signm4/project1-muhammed-motiwala/readme.md

         MAKE SURE KEY IS NOT SHARED
-        this Program expects you to have a API KEY, make a file named ".env" and in it have TMDB_API_KEY = "YOUR KEY HERE"
+        this Program expects you to have a API KEY, make a file named ".env" and in it have TMDB_API_KEY = "YOUR KEY HERE" also might need a DATABASE_URL

         To run this on your system, make sure you have imported flask, flask start guide can be found on this github example, https://github.com/fly-apps/python-hellofly-flask#readme

         to start this app in your own computer, make sure app.run() is coded in the main python file

-        then run the python file in terminal, the app should open in 127.0.0.1:5000
+        then run the python file in terminal, the app should open in 127.0.0.1:4500

 What are at least 2 technical issues you encountered with your project?
 How did you fix them?